-The long-term employee Incentives (LTI) are recognised and accrued in the year the service was rendered, but paid only after the vesting period.
-The trigger for the allocation of the LTI is if the company has made at least 10% of net income over management fees and achieved a performance rating of 3.
+Long-term employee incentives are recognised and accrued in the year the service was rendered, but paid only after the vesting period.
+The trigger for the allocation is if the Company has made at least 10% of net income over management fees and achieved a performance rating of 3.

-The scheme is to attract, retain and reward high performing management.
-The company management is eligible to participate in the LTI scheme only if the company achieves an overall performance rating of 3 and if a manager achieves a minimum individual performance rating of 3.5.
+The scheme is to attract, retain and reward high-performing management.
+The Company's management is eligible to participate in the scheme only if the Company achieves an overall performance rating of 3 and if a manager achieves a minimum individual performance rating of 3.5.

-The long-term Incentive pool is measured at 36% of a certain percentage (based on the company score as per the remuneration policy) of the profit before tax.
+The long-term incentive pool is measured at 36% of a certain percentage (based on the Company score as per the remuneration policy) of the profit before tax.
 The assumption includes a % of probability of payment based on payment history and considering the time value of money (if material).
-Refer to note 18.
+Refer to note 18

-Contingent Liabilities
+Contingent liabilities

-In terms of IAS 37 Provisions, Contingent Liabilities and Contingent Assets, contingent liabilities are possible obligations whose existence will be confirmed by uncertain future events that are not wholly within the control of the entity.
-Various judgments and assumptions are therefore required in order to determine the possible obligation and if contingent liabilities are required to be disclosed.
-With regards to the assessment of matters of a significant nature, including potential litigation and claims, management relies on the advice of the company legal department.
+In terms of IAS 37 Provisions, Contingent Liabilities and Contingent Assets (IAS 37), contingent liabilities are possible obligations whose existence will be confirmed by uncertain future events that are not wholly within the control of the entity.
+Various judgments and assumptions are, therefore, required to determine the possible obligation and if contingent liabilities are required to be disclosed.
+To assess significant matters including potential litigation and claims, management relies on the advice of the Company's legal department.
 Refer to note 39 for details of contingencies disclosed.